passiomatic/videobox/README.md

 ## Quick start

 You use Videobox via its web interface.
-To access it you start the `videobox` command on the terminal and point your web browser to the given URL:
+To access it, start the `videobox` command on the terminal and point the web browser to the given URL:

 ```
 $ videobox
 Server started.
 Point your browser to http://localhost:8080 to use the web interface.
 ```

-Once the page is loaded Videobox will ask you to update your library by clicking the update button 🔄.
+Once the page is loaded Videobox will ask you to update its library by clicking the update button 🔄.

 Add `--help` to list all the available options: